climateclock/cclock/README.md

 should automatically restart and run the clock.
 If necessary, you can press the reset button once to restart the board.

+## Networking configuration

+For now, the Wi-Fi network and software update URL are configured directly in the code.
+In `clock.py`, edit the strings in the `ota_step` function to set the Wi-Fi network name and password, as well as the hostname and path of an HTTPS URL for fetching software updates.

+You can create a software update package yourself using `tools/pack`.
+Run it with a directory path as the first argument and a package name (such as "cclock") as the second argument; for example:

+    tools/pack /tmp/folder/ cclock > cclock.pk

+Then make the resulting `cclock.pk` file available for download at a HTTPS URL, put the hostname in the `connect_step()` call, and put the hostname and path of the URL in the `PackFetcher()` call.

 ## Building firmware

 If you want to build the firmware image yourself: